 TiDB Lightning Checkpoints

-It usually takes hours or days to import a large database , and if such long running processes spuriously crashes, it can be very time-wasting to redo the previously completed tasks.
+Importing a large database usually takes hours or days, and if such long running processes spuriously crashes, it can be very time-wasting to redo the previously completed tasks.
 To solve this, Lightning uses checkpoints to store the import progress, so that

 tidb-lightning continues importing from where it lefts off after restarting.

 This document describes how to enable, configure, store, and control checkpoints.